 Total compensation is a commonly utilized standard by both private and public sectors in assessing the employee average base salary and benefits provided by the employer.
 Benefit expenditures provided by the State include costs associated with retirement, health and other insurances, FICA and paid leave (annual, sick, etc.).
-The graph on the next page shows the significant continual growth in the average benefit expenditures by the State since FY13.
-In FY17, benefit costs as a percentage of total compensation rose, as health care insurance rates increased.
+The graph on the next page shows the continual growth in the average benefit expenditures by the State since FY14.
+In FY18, benefit costs as a percentage of total compensation rose, as health care insurance rates increased.
 Between FY16 and FY17, benefits costs rose less than 1% while the average salary increased by less than 1%, which merely offset the benefit cost increase.

-The FY17 decrease in average compa-ratio is attributed to the implementation of classification studies and two new salary structures.
+The FY18 decrease in average compa-ratio is attributed to the implementation of classification studies and four (4) new salary structures.

-SPO is in the process of establishing a new classification structure with 11 new salary schedules, each targeted towards a particular occupational sector, which take into account the sizes of different jobs and the movement of the market in these sectors.
-For FY17, two (2) additional salary schedules have been approved and implemented, Corrections and Information Technology classified.
+SPO is in the process of establishing a new classification structure with 12 new salary schedules, each targeted towards a particular occupational sector, which take into account the sizes of different jobs and the movement of the market in these sectors.
+For FY18, two (2) additional salary schedules have been approved and implemented, the Engineer, Surveyor, Water Resources and Engineer Technicians and Architect classified.
 Trends for these new salary schedules will develop over time.